 Lemonade is a tech-based insurance company that uses an AI-powered platform to make it easier for customers to buy insurance and process claims.
 Customers can buy a new insurance policy in a matter of minutes, and Lemonade can process claims in a few seconds.
 That's lightning fast compared to the days it often takes traditional insurance companies to process and pay out claims.

 The company is growing quickly.
-Its customer count was nearly 2.1 million in mid-2024, up 13% from the previous year.
-It's also collecting a higher premium per customer (up 8% year over year) as it expands its offerings to include renter, home, life, auto, and pet insurance.
+Its customer count was almost 2.9 million in late 2025, up 24% from the previous year.
+It's also collecting a higher premium per customer (up 5% year over year) as it expands its offerings to include renter, home, life, auto, and pet insurance.

-Lemonade is also expanding internationally, launching homeowners insurance in France in early 2024.
-It serves customers in the U.S., Germany, the Netherlands, France, and the U.K. With the insurance industry ripe for disruption, Lemonade can squeeze out a lot of growth by grabbing more market share.
+Lemonade is steadily growing its car insurance business by expanding to additional states.
+The company expects Lemonade Car to play a key role in driving accelerated growth in the future.
+With the insurance industry ripe for disruption, Lemonade can squeeze out a lot of growth by grabbing more market share from traditional insurers.

 7. Chewy